Dripping Cavities

 The multidisciplinary body of work 'The Grey Hour' by Valentina Gelain, highlights how we can relate emotionally to the environment to express our inner mental and emotive states, showing a frame of mind connected to apathy, the inability to act, the difficulty of self-relating and, specifically, the dissociative disorders.

-The two projects were inspired, finding expression and concreteness, by the territories and spaces of Ostrobothnia, in 2021.
-The two works, echoing each other and finding resonance in their duality, open a dialogue that founds its voice in the areas where they were implemented.
-The geographical aspect and the exploratory/experimental character that will be the focus of the art exhibition are therefore decisive.
+The projects were inspired, finding expression and concreteness, by the territories and spaces of Ostrobothnia in 2021.
+The two works, echoing each other and finding resonance in their duality, open a dialogue that finds voice in the shared experience and collaboration of the artists, as well as the areas where they have been realized.

-All this is accentuated by the figure of the two artists who, through a plurality of mediums and techniques, offer a varied scenario of content and form.
+All this is accentuated by the character and research of Hasaj and Gelain who, through a plurality of mediums and techniques such as video, photography, sculpture, painting, offer a varied scenario of content and form.

 Encouraging dialogue and confrontation on the awareness of the other and ourselves, finding expression in the environment and its nuances; bringing out the territory through perceptions, colours, shapes, patterns that, by concretizing the almost/now invisible, refresh the viewer's gaze with renewed curiosity.